-Aaron Price begins his first season as the quarterbacks coach for the Green Wave in 2014.
+Aaron Price begins his second season as the quarterbacks coach for the Green Wave in 2015.

 In all, Price spent 14 years working with his father and he also played for Mike Price at Washington State from 1991-93.
 Aaron Price has been a part of seven bowl teams as a coach or player, including three at UTEP and four at Washington State.

-During the 2012 campaign, Lamaison threw for 1,686 yards and 12 touchdowns and the Miners averaged 372.5 yards of total offense per game, including an average of 224 yards per outing through the air.
-UTEP
+During the 2012 campaign at UTEP, Nick Lamaison threw for 1,686 yards and 12 touchdowns and the Miners averaged 372.5 yards of total offense per game, including an average of 224 yards per outing through the air.

 In 2011 Price oversaw the development of three quarterbacks - Lamaison, Carson Meger and Jay Hall - who combined to throw for 2,668 yards.
 The trio had a total of three pass attempts at the Division I level entering the year.
 Lamaison, a transfer from Mt.
 San Antonio College, led the way with 1,718 yards through the air.
 Meger threw for 200+ yards twice (at USF and versus Tulsa), and Hall orchestrated a 16-10 win at I-10 rival New Mexico State.

 The receiving corps was bolstered by the additions of Michael Edwards and Jordan Leslie, who combined for 1,087 yards and five touchdowns in 2011.
 Price also worked with kicker Dakota Warren, who has scored 149 points with 25 field goals and 74 PATs over the last two years.
 Warren already ranks eighth in school history in kicking scoring.